smcclatchy/spatial-transcriptomics/learners/setup.md

 <!-- Globus link:  http://research.libd.org/globus/jhpce_HumanPilot10x/index.html -->

 Development of this lesson was funded by a [Jackson Laboratory](https://www.jax.org/) Director's Innovation Fund award to Dr. Gary Churchill.
-Lesson authors are grateful for this support.
+We are grateful for this support.